timmooore/244_project/README.md

 There are two implementations, one where the graphs are directed and another where they are undirected.
 In both cases, the most interesting features are the pathfinding algorithms, which use depth-first search and recursion to find all possible paths from a given city and the total miles of the path/

+_NOTE: The code is located in the directory 244-project_